Transportation: Rides to and from the airport as well as rides on and off Disney World property

 - You use the app to request an Uber driver to come take you to your destination.
 You can choose between different levels of cars.

-Your Uber driver will pick you up and drop you off on Disney property.
+Your Uber or Lyft driver will pick you up and drop you off on Disney property.
 There are a couple restrictions in the following locations:

 - Coronado Springs rooms.
 They can only pick you up at the main lobby entrance.